sergeiudris/ged/README.md

 - geoserver UI covers all cases, except
     - viewing multiple layers on the map simultaneously
     - searching and editing features using WFS
-- ged is a *tool* that complements geoserver's built-in UI providing missing features
+- ged is a *tool* that complements geoserver's built-in UI by providing missing features

 ## links